openframeworks/ofBook/04_animation/chapter.md

 	}

 *As a nerdy detail, floating point numbers are not linearly precise, e.g., there's a different number of floating point numbers between 0.0 and 1.0 than 100.0 and 101.0.
 You actually lose precision the larger a floating point number gets, so taking sin of elapsed time can start looking crunch after some time.
 For long running installations I will sometimes write code that looks like `sin((ofGetElapsedTimeMillis() % 6283) / 6283.0)` or something similar, to account for this.
-Even though ofGetElapsedTime() **[KL: I'd clarify the difference between ofGetElapsedTime() and ofGetElapsedTimef(), which I'm assuming is returning a float value?]** gets larger over time, it's a worse and worse input to sin() as it grows*
+Even though ofGetElapsedTimef() gets larger over time, it's a worse and worse input to sin() as it grows.  ofGetElapsedTimeMillis() doesn't suffer from this problem since it's an integer number and the number of integers between 0 and 10 is the same as between 1000 and 1010.*

 #### Circular movement